Current Release PDF RSS Data Download FRED

 1.

 Loans includes primary, secondary, and seasonal loans; the Paycheck Protection Program Liquidity Facility (PPPLF); and other credit extensions.
-A component of PPPLF loans presented in the Within 15 day category has reached maturity and is recognized as performing loans based upon the underlying guarantee of the collateral by the Small Business Administration.
+A component of PPPLF loans presented in the Within 15 days category has reached contractual maturity, and collection is expected based upon the terms of the PPPLF.
 Loans exclude the loans from the Federal Reserve Bank of Boston (FRBB) to MS Facilities 2020 LLC, which were eliminated when preparing the FRBB's statement of condition, consistent with consolidation under generally accepted accounting principles.

 2.